Ankr-network/ankr-docs/docs/build-blockchain/products/v2/ui-interactions.md

 ## Top up

-As always the case, you would need to deposit some tokens to your Ankr account balance to be able to make RPC requests — that's just the fact of life.
+As always the case, you would need to deposit some tokens into your Ankr account to be able to make RPC requests — that's just the fact of life.

 That's where the top-up procedure comes into play:

-1. In **Sidebar**, click **Account Details** to open the corresponding pane.
+1. In **Sidebar**, click **Billing** to open the corresponding pane.
-2. In the **Top Up Balance** block (top right), enter the amount of ANKR tokens to deposit to your account, and then click **Top Up**.
+2. In the **Top Up Balance** block (top right), enter the amount of ANKR tokens to deposit into your account, and then click **Top Up**.
-3. In the **Top Up** dialog, there are three substeps — two of them prompts you for the wallet confirmation:
+3. In the **Top Up** dialog, there are three substeps — two of them prompt you for the wallet confirmation:

   * `Confirm top-up operation` — click **Next**.
   * `Grant ANKRs to contract` — click **Confirm**, and then approve in the wallet.
   * `Approve spending under contract` — click **Confirm**, and then approve in the wallet.

-That's it — you've added ANKR tokens to your account balance, and you're all set fo using _Premium_ services.
+That's it — you've added ANKR tokens to your account, and you're all set for using _Premium_ services.

 ## Withdraw